abowahbaz/Code-Verse/readme.md

 # Inspiration 💡:

-CodeVerse as a project is meant to be a warehouse of all awesome free courses about technology Color palette is inspired from LeetCode and CodeChef.
+!CodeVerse as a project is meant to be a warehouse of all awesome free courses about technology !Color palette is inspired from LeetCode and CodeChef.